Five Things Highly Productive People Do Differently

 The best way to reduce multitasking and increase productivity is to schedule time for each task.
 This will help to plan out and set time for all your tasks, making sure everything is completed to the standard and by the time you need.
+Designating the time you need to each task will prevent you getting side-tracked or procrastinating with other tasks, letting you complete your matters to the highest standard.
 Try it for a week and see if your work rate improves.

 2. Interruption-free workflow